-Most standard cabinets in the United States are the face frame style.
-They are called ‘face frame’ because a wooden frame is built onto the front of the cabinet.
+Most standard cabinets in the US are the face frame style.
+They’re called ‘face frame’ because a wooden frame is built onto the front of the cabinet.
 In this style of cabinets, the door hinges are fastened to this frame.

 Frameless cabinets (also called European, Modern, or Flat Panel) have hinges that are fastened directly to the walls of the cabinet box.

 Below is a picture of a frameless cabinet: Notice the hinge is fastened directly to the wall of the frameless cabinet.